Part One of an occasional series: Bryan’s story

 Life on Heartbreak Street

 Indeed, heartbreak is the only word to describe Bryan’s life, and the lives of tens of thousands like him languishing on the streets of the wealthiest city in the wealthiest state in the wealthiest nation in human history.
-After I talked to him he stayed away for a few days, only to return one weekend for a new meltdown.
+After I talked to him he stayed away for a week or so, only to return one weekend for a new meltdown.
 Back outside I went.
 This time he actually smiled and nodded in recognition when he saw me approach.
 There was still plenty of screaming but there was also a sort of rudimentary nonverbal communication.
 I said something to the effect of, “Look, I know this isn’t your fault but there are families with kids in this neighborhood, and that’s an old folks’ home right there.”

 When it comes to homelessness L.A.’s political class literally have made it impossible for regular people to do good ….
 There is nowhere to turn.